16 Jun What to do When a Positive Recovery Turns into a Bad Recovery?

 When Recovery Takes a Turn

 There are certain steps you can take to ensure that your recovery goes as smoothly as possible.
 But even with the best efforts, sometimes recovery doesn’t go as planned.
 In some cases it’s due to an issue with the procedure.
 But most of the time, it’s the result of not following post-op protocol.

 Here are a few tips for making sure you have the best possible recovery after your spine procedure:

 - Follow your Post-Op Instructions.
 This is the best thing you can do to help your body recover.
 Listen to your doctor’s activity restrictions and perform any rehabilitation exercises they prescribe.

 - Maintain a Positive Outlook.
 Surgery recovery is obviously very physical, but mental recovery is also important.
 If you start getting down in the dumps, it can increase your pain.
 Do your best to stay positive during your recovery.

 If you are in extreme pain after your surgery, contact your surgeon to see what’s wrong and to determine the best steps to take.

 Inspired Spine surgical procedures have been designed with the patient’s best interests in mind.
-Our revolutionary minimally invasive surgeries (The Inspired OLLIF and the Inspired MIS-DTIF) are changing the way doctors and patients approach spine surgery.
+Our revolutionary minimally invasive keyhole surgeries (The Inspired OLLIF and the Inspired MIS-DTIF) are changing the way doctors and patients approach spine surgery.
 Inspired Spine surgeries offer the fastest operating times and recovery periods of any procedure in the industry.
 Best of all, they significantly reduce patient pain and the risk of infection after a procedure.
 Contact us today to learn more about these Inspired Spine procedures, or find a provider in your area who performs these surgeries.